yomotsu/camera-controls/readme.md

   `360º = 360 * THREE.MathUtils.DEG2RAD = Math.PI * 2`, `720º = Math.PI * 4`.
   **Tip**: [How to normalize accumulated azimuthAngle?](#tips)
 2. Be aware colliderMeshes may decrease performance.
 The collision test uses 4 raycasters from the camera since the near plane has 4 corners.
-3. When the Dolly distance is less than the `minDistance`, the sphere of the radius will set `minDistance`.
+3. When the Dolly distance is less than the `minDistance`, radius of the sphere will be set `minDistance` automatically.

 ## Events

 CameraControls instance emits the following events.
 To subscribe, use `cameraControl.addEventListener( 'eventname', function )`.
 To unsubscribe, use `cameraControl.removeEventListener( 'eventname', function )`.

 | Event name          | Timing |